mnot/ietf-comments/examples/ad_comments.md

 Section 2 , paragraph 12, comment:
 >    When adding a value to the Proxy-Status field, intermediaries SHOULD
->    preserve the existing members of the field, to allow debugging of the
+>    preserve the existing members of the field to allow debugging of the
->    entire chain of intermediaries handling the request.
+>    entire chain of intermediaries handling the request,

 I'm surprised this is not a MUST?
 Are there any valid reasons for not observing order?